lacework/extensible-reporting/README.md

 ## Cached Data

 To simplify development and limit the API calls made to a provider's backend, the main CLI interface supports the `--cache-data` flag.
-If you are customizing this script you may wish to use this flag to speed up script execution during testing and eliminate most of the API calls to Lacework.
+If you are customizing this script you may wish to use this flag to speed up script execution during testing and eliminate most of the API calls to Lacework FortiCNAPP.
 Note that the cache files created the first time you use this flag will be used in all subsequent runs in which you use this flag.
 They will not expire.
 If you want to create new cache files you need to manually delete the cache files.
 For instance on Mac and Linux:
 ```